oneconvergence/dkube-examples/insurance/monitoring/monitoring-ui.md

   > **Note** If you cannot directly paste in the link address, select the link by right-clicking it, select `Raw` on the right of the screen, save the file by right-clicking the screen and using `Save As...` to save the file.
 Then use your new file to upload.

-### 7. Start Monitor.
-Click on Start for the specific monitor on Modelmonitor dashboard.
-   - Modelmonitor can only be started in 'ready' state.
+## Start Monitor

+ After the Monitor has been set up, it is in the `Ready` state.
+This means that the configuration has been complete, and the inputs are valid.
+In order for the Monitor to operate, it needs to be running.
+This section explains how to start the Monitor.

+ - Navigate to the `Deployments` menu on the left
+ - Select the `Monitors` tab from the top
+ - The Monitor status will be `Ready`
+   - If the Monitor is not in the `Ready` status, do not proceed.
+It means that something is incomplete or in error.
+ - Select the Monitor with the checkbox on the left
+ - Select the `Start` button from the top
+ - Confirm the start
+ - Wait for the status to change to `active` before proceeding

-   - It can be stopped anytime.
-Previous data will not be erased.
+ > **Note** The  Monitor can be stopped at any time by selecting it and using the `Stop` button on the top.
+Previous data will not be erased when the Monitor is stopped.

+## Generate Data

+ A Monitor in the `acd

 ### 8. Data Generation
  - Go to the IDE and open `workspace/insurance/insurance/monitoring/data_generation.ipynb`